Skip to main content

 🔍 Verifying the license-cache file failed.

-🔧 Ensure a valid license-cache file exists and has not been edited or corrupted.
-See the licensing setup instructions to enable offline licensing.
+🔧 Ensure a valid license-cache file exists at the specified path and has not been edited or corrupted.
+This error occurs when there's malformed JSON, missing/malformed JSON fields, or signature verification fails.

 Could Not Read License File (license-004)